 For natives of that country, it might sound true.
 However, it is very expensive to afford medical costs when you are earning in rupees.
-So, if you’re traveling overseas, make sure you have a overseas travel insurance policy that covers your medical expenses in case you come across some kind of a medical emergency.
+So, if you’re travelling overseas, make sure you have an overseas travel insurance policy that covers your medical expenses in case you come across some kind of a medical emergency.

 Consider a situation wherein you need stitches on your elbow after falling off your bike in Bali, your travel insurance policy will provide you with the best medical treatment according to your requirement.
 So, you don’t have to worry about sanitized utensils, pain medication and so on.